2023 Solar Incentives Guide for Napa, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
+The program expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-Your local Napa solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Napa solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives